How to Join and Trade with a Crypto Signals Group?

 Futures Trading

-Futures are contracts that represent the price of a specific token at some point in the future.
+Futures are contracts that represent the price of a specific token at a future date.
 You don’t have to own the underlying crypto to enter a futures trade.
-Rather, you enter a contract where you agree to buy or sell a token at a later date.
+Rather, you enter into a contract to buy or sell a token at a later date.
 This is a more complicated type of trading that is not as easy to understand.
 However, it allows you to earn money in both bullish and bearish markets.

 Connecting Your Crypto Exchange Account

 Once you’ve decided what type of trading you want to engage in, enter the respective group or channel.
 As mentioned before, some of our partners have separate channels for different types of trades.
-But you’ll also find signal providers that have a single group only, and this makes things much easier.
+But you’ll also find signal providers that have only a single group, which makes things much easier.

 Once you’re in, you will start receiving the actual trade signals.
 The exact format of a signal depends on the provider, but you’ll see more or less the same thing.
-Here are some examples from our top signal providers Universal Crypto Signals and Fat Pig Signals.
+Here are some examples from our top signal providers, Binance Killers and Fat Pig Signals.

 Don’t worry, the sea of numbers looks scary, but it’s not difficult to understand.
 I’ll explain the information that comes with each signal and how you can interpret it.